ritik1704/Joke-Generator-app/README.md

 # Joke Content Generator 🎉

 A modern, Streamlit app that generates creative jokes based on any topic you provide!
 Powered by OpenAI and LangGraph, this project demonstrates clean architecture and production-ready code.
-This can help comedians to get some innovative ideas before hand.
+This can help comedians to get some innovative ideas beforehand.

 ## Features
 - Enter any topic and get a witty, original joke